-A common treatment for allergic rhinitis are allergy shots (immunotherapy).
+A common treatment for allergic rhinitis is allergy shots (immunotherapy).

-Immunotherapy is often recommended for people who have developed severe side effects from medicine, or whose allergy symptoms do not respond well to medicine.
+Immunotherapy is often recommended for people who have developed severe side effects from medication, or whose allergy symptoms do not respond well to medication.
 It may also be helpful for people who have frequent, unavoidable exposure to allergens.
 Studies have shown that immunotherapy is effective in over 85% of people who receive the treatment consistently.

 The purpose of immunotherapy is to decrease or eliminate your response to a particular allergen or group of allergens.
 This is done by injecting a very tiny extract of the allergen into the skin, and increasing the dose very gradually at regular intervals until the immune response to that allergen is decreased or eliminated.
 When you are exposed to an allergen in this way, your body begins to make some protective antibodies.
 Since the allergen dose starts out very small, you do not experience the usual symptoms despite exposure to the allergen.

 Once your injections are at maintenance level, the frequency of injections will be reduced to every 2-4 weeks.
 Your doctor may monitor your immune response periodically with skin testing.
 Treatment will continue for 3-5 years until your symptoms have been significantly reduced or eliminated.